keboola/connection-docs/transformations/migration/index.md

 ## Migration Steps
 The transformation migration process is as follows:
 - Go to the detail of the transformation bucket.
-- Start the migration process by clicking the button "Proceed to Migration".
+- Start the migration by clicking the button **Proceed to Migration**.

 {: .image-popup}
 ![Screenshot - Migration overview](/transformations/migration/migration-overview.png)

-- Once the migration process finishes successfully, the old transformation will be marked as "Migrated".
+- Once the migration finishes successfully, the old transformation will be marked as *Migrated*.

 {: .image-popup}
 ![Screenshot - Migrated transformation](/transformations/migration/migrated.png)